-The course should be combined with AGF-210 The Middle Polar Atmosphere (15 ECTS) and the courses are designed to complement each other.
+The course should be combined with AGF-210 The Middle Polar Atmosphere (15 ECTS).

 The course will detail the instrumentation and techniques used in the study of the near-Earth environment.
 A basic introduction will be given to the properties and dominant processes in the near Earth environment as defined in the context of this course (space weather / magnetosphere / ionosphere) as well as a basic introduction to electronics and circuit design (in the context of basic sensors used onboard drones).
-The remote sensing focus will be on ground based instrumentation, used in the study of ionospheric processes, such as radars (HF and UHF), magnetometers and optics.
-Students will be taught the principles of spectroscopy, imaging and calibration of optical instrumentation through both lectures and lab work.
-The space instrumentation focus will be on satellite, drone and rocket based instrumentation such as Langmuir probes, magnetometers and particle detectors as well as discussing the implications of making observations in-situ in the harsh environment of near-Earth space.
-The course will make ukse of the guest lecturers’ hands-on experience with the ICI (Investigation of Cusp Irregularities) ionospheric sounding rocked missions.
+The remote sensing focus will be on ground-based instrumentation, used in the study of ionospheric processes, such as radars (HF and UHF), magnetometers and optics.
+Students will be taught the principles of spectroscopy, imaging and calibration of optical instrumentation through both lectures and laboratory work.
+The space instrumentation focus will be on satellite, drone, and rocket-based instrumentation such as Langmuir probes, magnetometers and particle detectors as well as discussing the practical implications of making observations in-situ in the harsh environment of near-Earth space.
+The course will make use of the guest lecturers’ hands-on experience with the ICI (Investigation of Cusp Irregularities) ionospheric sounding rocked missions.
 A particular focus of the course will also be Global Navigation Satellite Systems (GNSS) and how space weather and the near-Earth space environment can affect these systems.

-The students will have hands-on experience as to what is involved in the planning, designing, building and execution of a space or satellite mission.
-This will be achieved through a space mission management module and also the designing and building of a small instrument package to be deployed from a drone at 350 m altitude (a “cansat”).
-The students will also be responsible for launching a radiosonde balloon.
-Both these modules will be undertaken in collaboration with NAROM (Norwegian Centre for Space-related Education).
+The students will gain an understanding as to the various stages involved in planning a space mission, with a focus on scientific payloads in cubesats and rockets.
+This will be achieved through an online module.
+The students will then be provided with a mission outline, which will provide the basis for their main fieldwork component: Obtain altitude profiles using a small instrument package (a “cansat”, which the students must design, program and build).
+The package will be deployed from a drone (~350 m) and also from a radiosonde balloon (~20 km altitude).
+Both the online module and fieldwork will be undertaken in collaboration with Andøya Space Education.
 The course will also include an excursion to the Kjell Henriksen Observatory, the EISCAT Svalbard radar and the Svalbard SuperDARN radar where students will be introduced to the systems discussed in the course in a field setting.